rabstolaf/bwsys/02_configuring-the-headnode.md

 ## 7. Setting up NFS

 > We will use NFS to mount our `/home` and `/opt` folders on the headnode onto the `/home` and `/opt` folders on our worker nodes through the network.
-> NFS allows us to share files between computers, saving space.
+> NFS allows us to share files between computers, saving space, and synchronizing the contents of the folders being shared.
 Additionally, we'll be installing some software to the `/opt` folder, which means we'll only have to install the program on the headnode, but the worker nodes will be able to access and use the software.
 > [This video](https://www.youtube.com/watch?v=wpg4WgNXoV8&t=1254s) describes how to do this.

 * `$ sudo apt install nfs-kernel-server` &mdash; this package controls the NFS mounting